-C.14.
-Import of Platinum, Palladium, Rhodium and Silver
+C.15.
+Import of Platinum, Palladium, Rhodium, Silver and rough, cut & polished diamonds

-- (a) Suppliers' and Buyers' credit, including the usance period of Letters of Credit opened for import of Platinum, Palladium, Rhodium and Silver should not exceed 90 days from the date of shipment. - (b) AD Category I banks should ensure that due diligence is undertaken and Know Your Customer (KYC) norms and Anti-Money Laundering (AML) guidelines, issued by the Reserve Bank are adhered to while undertaking import of these metals.
+- (a) Suppliers' and Buyers' credit, including the usance period of Letters of Credit opened for import of Platinum, Palladium, Rhodium and Silver and rough, cut and polished diamonds should not exceed 90 days from the date of shipment. - (b) AD Category I banks should ensure that due diligence is undertaken and Know Your Customer (KYC) norms and Anti-Money Laundering (AML) guidelines, issued by the Reserve Bank are adhered to while undertaking import of the metals and rough, cut and polished diamonds.
 Further, any large or abnormal increase in the volume of business should be closely examined to ensure that the transactions are bonafide and are not intended for interest / currency arbitrage.
-All other instructions relating to import of these metals shall continue.
+All other instructions relating to import of these metals and rough, cut and polished diamonds shall continue.